2024 Mubadala Citi DC Open – Women's doubles

 Asia Muhammad and Taylor Townsend defeated Jiang Xinyu and Wu Fang-hsien in the final, 7–6^{(7–0)}, 6–3 to win the women's doubles tennis title at the 2024 Washington Open.
 Muhammad and Townsend played only two matches to win the title, as their quarterfinal and semifinal opponents both withdrew.

-Laura Siegemund and Vera Zvonareva were the reigning champions, but Zvonareva chose not to participate and Siegemund chose to compete in the Olympic Games instead.
+First-seeded pairing Laura Siegemund and Vera Zvonareva were the reigning champions, but Zvonareva chose not to participate and Siegemund chose to compete in the Olympic Games instead.